Urban Biodiversity Enhancement and Restoration Project

 Sunday, July 23rd 2017.
 10am-12pm

 *Email email@example.com to reserve a spot*

-Join W̱SÁNEĆ and Ahousat Nation ethnobotanist, storyteller, and knowledge keeperJohn-Bradley Williams at Haliburton Farm on Friday May 26th for a walk & talk focused on native plants, ecology, and traditional foods.
+Join W̱SÁNEĆ and Ahousat Nation ethnobotanist, storyteller, and knowledge keeperJohn-Bradley Williams at Haliburton Farm on Sunday July 23rd for a summer walk & talk focused on native plants, ecology, and traditional foods.
 We will be looking at plants within the Saanich Native Plants nursery as well as the Camas meadow, wetland, and forest at Haliburton Farm.

 Thank you for your support PCAF!

 We would like to send a huge thank you to the Public Conservation Assistance Fund (PCAF) for their support for the past three years.
 PCAF has helped enhance meadow and wetland habitat on the farm through the planting of native species, supporting volunteers, and helping purchase materials.